New for 2019

 The NEW Personal Performance Awards could be used to refresh your skills or development in other areas.

-For anyone who has started their Paddlepower journey already or looking to start in 2018, we will support you in your development and no time limit will be put in place for completion.
+For anyone who has started their Paddlepower journey in 2018, we will support you in your development and no time limit will be put in place for completion.
 For anyone who completes their Paddlepower journey after January 2019, please send in the relevant documentation and we will certificate.

 Become a Personal Performance Awards Provider

 We are pleased to announce that the awards enable Instructors, Coaches, Leaders, Raft Guides and Bell Boat Helms to deliver specific awards, providing greater access for the paddling community.

-There are a number of roles that existing Providers already hold that will enable Providers to start delivering the Personal Performance Awards from January 2019.
+There are a number of roles that existing Providers already hold that will enable Providers to deliver the Personal Performance Awards.
 We are also recognising a wide range of coaching and leadership qualifications that coaches and leaders already hold which enables them to work towards becoming a Provider of the NEW Personal Performance Awards.
 This also opens up the opportunity for existing Providers to deliver more awards.

 All aspirant Providers will need to complete a specific eLearning package before delivering the Personal Performance Awards.
 This enables all Providers to access the package in the own time, reducing the need for travel, making this a more cost effective route for all Providers.

 The eLearning will only be required to be accessed once, even though providers may be delivering multiple awards and covers the following topics -